Impact

 Risk and Exploitability

-The CVSS score of 7 indicates high severity, while the EPSS score of less than 1% suggests low likelihood of exploitation.
+The CVSS score of 7 indicates a high severity, while the EPSS score of less than 1% signals a low likelihood of exploitation in the wild.
 The vulnerability is not listed in the CISA KEV catalog.
-Exploitation would require race conditions on the same CPU, typically involving concurrent XDP traffic processing, and is likely limited to local or privileged attackers who can control XDP programs.
+Exploitation would require a local attacker with the ability to trigger concurrent XDP traffic on the same CPU.
+Based on the description, it is inferred that such an attacker would need to load or manipulate XDP programs to cause the race condition, which is not a typical remote threat scenario.

 OpenCVE Enrichment